RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 Listeners must not try to provide psychotherapy, but listeners can provide vital social support.

 - Mark each statement true or false:
-- PTSD is a general term for a very wide range of symptoms and difficulties caused by past events.
+- PTSD is a general term for a very wide range of symptoms and difficulties caused by past events.#Traumatic stress in the past is the cause of PTSD.
-- When a member thinks they have PTSD, but the listener disagrees, the listener should challenge the diagnosis.
+- When a member thinks they have PTSD, but the listener disagrees, the listener should challenge the diagnosis.# Listeners should not get involved in diagnosis at all.
-- PTSD can affect members' perceptions and thoughts.
+- PTSD can affect members' perceptions and thoughts.#PTSD means someone's perceptions, thoughts, emotions and behaviors are severely affected by traumatic stress in the past.
-- Some listeners choose to hand chats about PTSD over to other listeners, because self care is important.
+- Some listeners choose to hand chats about PTSD over to other listeners, because self care is important.#Each listener can choose not to chat about certain topics, and had these chats over to other listeners.
-- One reason members are anonymous is so that they don't need to fear being judged.
+- One reason members are anonymous is so that they don't need to fear being judged.#7 Cups provides anonymity partly to protect members from the possibility of judgment, although listeners should not judge in any case.
+- Members who say they are troubled and that they suffered harm in the past might have PTSD without realizing it.#People with mental disorders are sometimes unaware they have any disorder (but listeners cannot diagnose).
 {:.quiz}

 # Psychosis